injeyhwang/injeyhwang.github.io/README.md

 ## Dependency Installation
 With `yarn` (or `npm`), you have access to thousands of packages that others have built (Create React App is one of them).

-You can add them to your package via Termianl with the command `$ yarn add package`.
+You can add them to your projects with the command `$ yarn add package`.
 This will not only download the package and add them to the `node_modules` folder, but update the `"dependencies"` list in `package.json`.

 Conversely, you may remove them by running `$ yarn remove package`.
 Accordingly, this will remove the package from your `"dependencies"` list in `package.json`.

-If you forked this repository or need to install all dependencies, simply run:
+If you cloned/forked this repository or need to install all dependencies, simply run:

 `$ yarn`